Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-worksheets.md

 });
 ```

-**Note**: [TODO: add note about the **id** property being handled differently on Mac.]
-Returns a value that uniquely identifies the worksheet in a given workbook.
-The value of the identifier remains the same even when the worksheet is renamed or moved.]
+**Note**: The **id** property of a worksheet uniquely identifies the worksheet in a given workbook and its value will remain the same even when the worksheet is renamed or moved.
+When a worksheet is deleted from a workbook in Excel for Mac, the **id** of the deleted worksheet may be reassigned to a new worksheet that is subsequently created.

 ## Get and set the active worksheet